wireapp/integration-docs/docs/00-index.md

 ### Develop your App using SDK

-The SDK at a glance:
-- Handles authentication for you
-- Provides event handling
-- Makes sending and receiving messages easier
+The SDK handles authentication for you, notifies about events, and makes sending and receiving messages straightforward.
-- Strongly typed for Kotlin developers
+It’s strongly typed for Kotlin, helping you write safer, more predictable code with less overhead.

 ➡️ Start right away!
 [Follow the Quickstart guide](01-quickstart-advanced.mdx).